Anker Soundcore R60i

 Main Differences

-• Highest frequency is 20000 Hz on Anker Soundcore R60i and 40000 Hz on Soundpeats C30.
+• The highest frequency is 20000 Hz on Anker Soundcore R60i and 40000 Hz on Soundpeats C30.

-• Battery life of charging case is 40 hours on Anker Soundcore R60i and 42 hours on Soundpeats C30.
+• Battery life of the charging case is 40 hours on Anker Soundcore R60i and 42 hours on Soundpeats C30.

 • Fast pairing is available on Anker Soundcore R60i but not available on Soundpeats C30.